Guns and ammunition seized from Jones' UVa dormitory room

 After the three students were slain and two others injured Sunday night, special Agent B.D.
 Tuggle of the Virginia State Police obtained a search warrant to enter the Brandon Avenue dorm room of Christopher Darnell Jones Jr., who once had been on the UVa football team.

-What Tuggle allegedly then found in the room of accused triple-murderer Christopher Darnell Jones Jr. might have filled a duffel.
-The inventory included a Ruger AR-556, which is a semi-automatic rife, and a Smith & Wesson model 39 pistol-- along with a pair of full or nearly-full 30-round AR magazines, a box of Winchester .223 ammunition, and a pair Glock 9mm magazines.
+What Tuggle allegedly then found in the room of the accused triple-murderer might have filled a duffel.
+The inventory included a Ruger AR-556, which is a semi-automatic rife, and a Smith & Wesson model 39 pistol—along with a pair of full or nearly full 30-round AR magazines, a box of Winchester .223 ammunition, and a pair of Glock 9-millimeter magazines.

 People are also reading…